Acefrrag/HM0360_CrossLink-NX_I2C/README.md

 ## Finite State Machine

 The modified I2C protocol has been implemented by using a finite state machine.
-The clock utilized to synchronize
+To synchronize the communication, two clock are generated out of the system clock, which are the SCL (Serial Clock) and DATA_CLK (DATA_CLK).
+They are used to transition between states, update and sample SDA signal.

 ## Hardware